metalll/ios-simple-voice-app-tutorial/README.md

 Set the custom class of the view to **LoginViewController**.

 Next, open the Assistant Editor (View&gt;Assitant Editor&gt;Show Assistant Editor).
-Create an outlet for the textfield by pressing control and dragging into **LoginViewController.h** in the Assistant Editor.
+Create an outlet for the textfield by pressing Control and dragging into **LoginViewController.h** in the Assistant Editor.
 Name the outlet username.

 Create an action from the button by repeating the step from above, but choose action as connection.
 Name the method login.